 Our purpose is to protect and enhance the environment for generations to come.
 As a business so closely associated with the environment, we are very aware of our environmental impact and obligations.
 We recognise that the abstraction, treatment and delivery of clean, safe drinking water, and the removal and safe disposal of wastewater all have implications for river and sea water quality, and we understand that the scale of our operations brings with it a scale of responsibility in how we manage our operational activities.

-We rely upon the natural environment to deliver for customers and communities, and our achievements this year have been delivered against a backdrop of some challenging weather conditions, with a record wet year.
+We rely on the natural environment to deliver for our customers and communities, and our progress this year has been achieved against a backdrop of continued operational and environmental challenges, including the impacts of climate change and increasing demand for resilient infrastructure.

 BREEAM